MicrosoftDocs/customer-insights/ci-docs/journeys/add-action.md

 **Activate a custom trigger**

 Triggering a custom event allows you to use activate a custom event at any point in the customer journey.
 Additional journeys or [Power Automate flows](/power-automate) connected to the custom event are triggered immediately when a customer reaches the tile.
-This includes custom triggers used in exit criteria, goals, and if/then branches for journeys.
+This includes custom triggers used in exit criteria, goals, and "wait for trigger" branches for journeys.

 When using a custom trigger, you can choose which data to send as part of the trigger.
 You can choose customer profile data (for instance, attributes of the target audience such as contacts, leads, etc.) or data from other triggers used in the journey (for instance, attributes of the trigger that starts the journey).